-Emergency response plans to be developed and spill kits made available on site;

-- Stockpiling, oil storage and refuelling areas to be located at least 10m from watercourses identified in Figure 17.3, and at a greater distance where possible; - Fuels and potentially hazardous construction materials to be stored in bunds that have areas with external cut-off drainage; fuel will be stored in double skinned tanks with 110% capacity; - Fuelling and lubrication of construction vehicles and plant to generally be on hardstandings, where reasonably practical, with appropriate cut-off drainage and located away from the lake edge.
-In the event of plant breakdown-drip trays to be used during any emergency maintenance and spill kits will be available on site; - Construction plant to be checked regularly for oil and fuel leaks; - Waste fuels and other fluid contaminants to be collected in suitable containers prior to removal from site to an approved processing facility and treated in accordance with the waste hierarchy; and - Sewage generated from site welfare facilities to be disposed of appropriately.
-This may be by discharge to the foul sewer, subject to agreement, or by collection in septic tank for disposal off site; - 8.1.3 Measures such as the use of a silt curtain must be implemented for the cofferdam installation periods to trap sediments.
-To reduce sediment input into the waterbody when seawater is removed from the cofferdam area, sediment filter systems must be required to be used to filter the pumped water, for example using proprietary units such as a 'siltbuster'; the .
-The precise method will be designed by the Contractor during the detailed design and set out in the full CoCP agreed with the MMO and Environment Agency through their respective approval processes, as relevant. - 8.1.7 8.1.4The sediment will then be removed and evaluated for contamination prior to being either and then, where necessary, transported off-site or disposed of at sea-as discussed above.
-The filter system will have screens/'fish friendly' pumps to prevent fish entering the pumped system; alternatively-, an electrofishing exercise could be undertaken this will be determined by the Contractor in detailed design.
+- Emergency response plans to be developed and spill kits made available on site; - Stockpiling, oil storage and refuelling areas to be located at least 10m from watercourses identified in Figure 17.3, and at a greater distance where possible; - Fuels and potentially hazardous construction materials to be stored in bunds that have areas with external cut-off drainage; fuel will be stored in double skinned tanks with 110% capacity; - Fuelling and lubrication of construction vehicles and plant to generally be on hardstandings, where reasonably practical, with appropriate cut-off drainage and located away from the lake edge.
+In the event of plant breakdown, drip trays to be used during any emergency maintenance and spill kits will be available on site; - Construction plant to be checked regularly for oil and fuel leaks; - Waste fuels and other fluid contaminants to be collected in suitable containers prior to removal from site to an approved processing facility and treated in accordance with the waste hierarchy; and - Sewage generated from site welfare facilities to be disposed of appropriately.
+This may be by discharge to the foul sewer, subject to agreement, or by collection in septic tank for disposal off site; - Contaminated soils to be sealed or covered; - 8.1.6 Measures such as the use of a silt curtain must be implemented for the cofferdam installation periods to trap sediments.
+To reduce sediment input into the waterbody when seawater is removed from the cofferdam area, sediment filter systems must be required to be used to filter the pumped water, for example using proprietary units such as a 'siltbuster'.
+The precise method will be designed by the Contractor during the detailed design and agreed with the MMO and Environment Agency through their respective approval processes, as relevant. - 8.1.7 The sediment will then be removed and evaluated for contamination and then, where necessary, transported off-site or disposed of at sea.
+The filter system will have screens/fish friendly' pumps to prevent fish entering the pumped system; alternatively-, an electrofishing exercise could be undertaken this will be determined by the Contractor in detailed design.
 Fish remaining within the cofferdam area will be isolated and returned to Lake Lothing.
-The chosen methods for this must set out in the full CoCP will be agreed with the MMO and Environment Agency through their respective approval processes, as relevant. - 8.1.5 A programme of adaptive water quality monitoring on Lake Lothing, upstream and downstream of the working corridor, must be implemented by the Contractor throughout the construction phase, beginning at least six months prior to commencing any in-water construction works, in order to ascertain the impacts, if any, of construction on of the Scheme.
+The chosen methods for this will be agreed with the MMO and Environment Agency through their respective approval processes, as relevant. - 8.1.8 A programme of adaptive water quality monitoring on Lake Lothing, upstream and downstream of the working corridor, must be implemented by the Contractor throughout the construction phase, beginning at least six months prior to commencing any in-water construction works, in order to ascertain the impacts, if any, of construction of the Scheme.
 The monitoring parameters, frequency and locations will be agreed with the Environment Agency through their protective provisions, prior to in-water construction works commencing.